Nestlé Purina PetCare Company

 This new greenfield facility will produce leading dry dog and cat food brands, including Purina Pro Plan, Purina ONE, and Dog Chow.

-In North Carolina, a former brewery located along the Virginia border is being transformed into an innovative, technically advanced pet food manufacturing facility expected to be operational in 2022.
+In North Carolina, a former brewery located along the Virginia border is being transformed into an innovative, technically advanced pet food manufacturing facility.
 Upon completion, the operation will produce several leading dry dog and cat food brands.

 “Through these expansions we are building on our more than 90-year history of making science-based dog and cat foods that pet owners trust,” said Nina Leigh Krueger, President, Nestlé Purina U.S. “Despite the challenging times we have all been living in, Purina has remained resilient.
 These strategic and long-term investments demonstrate our commitment to providing high-quality nutrition for pets.”